Police Patrol Officer - City of McPherson

 Physical Requirements: The ability to pass and maintain all physical activities and requirements of the Kansas Law Enforcement Training Center is required.

-Residential Requirements: Must obtain residency within five miles of the city limits of McPherson within agreed upon time frame.***The specific statements shown in this description are not intended to be all-inclusive.
+Residential Requirements: Must obtain residency within thirty-five miles of the city limits of McPherson within 6 months of employment.***The specific statements shown in this description are not intended to be all-inclusive.
 They represent typical elements and criteria considered necessary to successfully perform the job

 Applicants, you must submit the completed Supplemental Responses with your application to continue in the hiring process.

 Follow us on: